brotherhui/11-practice-ssl-resttemplate/README.md

+Notice: There are 2 ways for a client to access B.

+1 set b's public certificate into JDK
+2 program the ssl certificate (add client's keystore and trusted store(which include B's public key) into SSLContext)

 This example shows how a normal client calls ssl server's API.
+(2nd way)

 ### Key concepts
 Key-store: include public and private key